 The Preble County Jail was opened in 1994 and houses a total of 70 inmates; 60 male and 10 female.
-The jail is staffed by a Jail Administrator, five shift supervisors who hold the rank of sergeant, and 22 corrections officers.
+The jail is staffed by Jail Administrator Robert Schneider, five shift supervisors who hold the rank of sergeant, and 22 corrections officers.
 The jail also employees a full time paramedic, and has a contract employee for mental health issues.

 Also employed at the jail is a reimbursement coordinator.
 This person is in charge of all inmate funds and the collection of “pay for stay” and other charges the Sheriff is allowed to collect from inmates housed at this facility.
 Examples of items charged to inmates are; medications, doctor visits, commissary items, and haircuts.
 The status of the inmate and his or her financial ability to pay will dictate when the inmate may be charged for these and other services.